tackline/Little-Bean/README.md

 The text field at the top is for command line arguments.

-Added features: Undo.
-Popup menu.
+Added features: Undo, popup menu, indent-on-return (not comprehensive).